This holiday decorating idea is quick, super simple, and inexpensive. Keep reading to learn how to make a bow for a Christmas tree.

 You are finished with your first bow!
 It gets easier and faster the more you make.
 I promise!

-When you are ready to display the bows on your Christmas tree, no are hooks needed.
 Just place them within the branches, curling and tucking as you go, so they look natural within the branches.
 I hope you like them!

 Let me know if you make them yourself!
 I’d love to hear what you are making. ❤️